Javan-Odhiambo/fantastic-octo-system/README.md

 ### Set a Normal username<br>
 In the file `variables.py` remove the 0 and put a valid username that you are sure either works or is normal.

+On termux type `nano variables.py` <br>
+Edit the file on line 5 to be `NORMAL_USERNAME = 11465604` for example and also set the ranges for the minimum and maximum username to try. <br>
+Save the file and exit.

 ### Run the program <br>
 ```